 - STDcheck does not currently accept health insurance (which happens to also increase your privacy).

-- There are a couple of less common STDs that STDcheck does not test for, including mycoplasma genitalium and trichomoniasis.
+- There are a few STDs that STDcheck does not test for, including mycoplasma genitalium and trichomoniasis.

 If you want to test for STDs in a manner that is extremely discreet, convenient, cost-effective, and safe, then STDcheck should be near the top of your list.
 We are confident that you will not be disappointed.

 With over 4,500 testing centers nationwide, STDcheck provides a logical alternative to inconvenient doctor visits and at-home test kits.

 STDcheck specializes in STD testing ,and it does it well.
 The company receives very high ratings in terms of Value, Accuracy, Privacy, and Customer Support.

 Innerbody recently celebrated its 20-year anniversary online.
 Over the past two decades, we have helped tens of millions of readers make informed decisions involving staying healthy and living healthier lifestyles.
 Our testing team has purchased and compared over 500 health-related tests to date, and we are constantly updating our reviews based on the latest test advances.